Einar Normann Rasmussen

 Einar Normann Rasmussen (22 August 1907 - 14 August 1975) was a Norwegian ship-owner and politician for the Liberal Party.

-He was born in Vestre Moland as a son of a shipmaster, but moved to Kristiansand where he started his career as an office clerk in Christianssands Skibsassuranceforening from 1923 to 1936.
+He was born in Vestre Moland Municipality as a son of a shipmaster, but moved to Kristiansand where he started his career as an office clerk in Christianssands Skibsassuranceforening from 1923 to 1936.
 In 1931 he took the examen artium as a privata candidate at Kristiansand Cathedral School.
 From 1936 he was a ship-owner.

 He served as a deputy representative to the Parliament of Norway from Vest-Agder during the terms 1954-1957 and 1958-1961.
 In total he met during 31 days of parliamentary session.
 He was a member of Kristiansand city council from 1945 to 1955.

 He was decorated with the Order of the Three Stars.